Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 to compute the correct result in `ARKG-Derive-Private-Key`, and can ignore any key handles that belong to a different delegating party.

-However, this solution may be unsuitable for some implementatiosn due to privacy implications.
+However, this solution may be unsuitable for some implementations due to privacy implications.
 This is discussed further in {{arkg-seed-correlation}}.